camunda/camunda-docs/docs/components/optimize/userguide/process-analysis/outlier-analysis.md

 ---
 id: outlier-analysis
 title: Outlier analysis
-description: Outlier analysis allows you to easily identify process instances where certain flow node instances took significantly longer than others.
+description: Outlier analysis allows you to easily identify process instances that took significantly longer than others to complete a flow node.
 ---

 # Overview

-Outlier analysis allows you to easily identify process instances where certain flow node instances took significantly longer than others and subsequently slow down your process.
+Outlier analysis allows you to easily identify process instances that took significantly longer than others to complete a flow node, and subsequently slow down your process.
 Let’s have a look at the feature based on a step-by-step example.

 # Outlier analysis in action